Jonna Andersson

-Jonna Ann-Charlotte Andersson (born 2 January 1993) is a Swedish professional footballer who plays as a defender for Swedish club Linköpings FC and the Sweden women's national football team.
+Jonna Ann-Charlotte Andersson (born 2 January 1993) is a Swedish professional footballer who plays as a defender for Elitettan club Linköpings FC.
+She recorded 112 caps for the Sweden national team, earning two Olympic silver medals and two FIFA Women's World Cup bronze medals.

 Club career

 Andersson joined Linköpings FC in 2009 and made two league appearances in her first season as the club won the Damallsvenskan title.
 After three seasons where she was mainly a substitute, she became an important starting player of the team in the 2013 season.

 In December 2017, Andersson joined the FA WSL side Chelsea.
 In 2019, she renewed her contract until 2022.
 With Chelsea, Andersson won three consecutive Women's Super League titles, in 2019–20, 2020–21 and 2021–22.
 The 2020 WSL title was given to Chelsea on a points per game basis after the league was stopped due to the COVID-19 pandemic.

 On 5 April 2022, Andersson confirmed she would return to Damallsvenskan, signing a two-and-a-half-year contract with Hammarby IF.
 The transfer came to effect in August when the Swedish transfer window opened.

 In November 2024, she signed a three-year contract with Linköpings FC, returning to the club where she began her professional career.